Fujifilm X20 vs Sony A6300

 The Fujifilm X20 and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in January 2013 and February 2016.
 The X20 is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on a 2/3 (X20) and an APS-C (A6300) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 12 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X20 vs Sony A6300

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X20 and the Sony A6300.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X20 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X20 and the Sony A6300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X20 – represents 100 percent across all the size and weight measures).